Webbah/sec-for-reinforcement-learning/README.md

-# Steady-State Error Compensation for Reinforcement Learning Control
+# Steady-State Error Compensation for Reinforcement Learning-Based Control of Power Electronic Systems

 [Read the Paper](https://arxiv.org/abs/2201.13331) Link will follow when published